New U.N. team aims to bring Syria war crimes to court

-GENEVA A new body is being set up at the United Nations in Geneva to prepare prosecutions of war crimes committed in Syria, U.N. officials and diplomats said on Thursday.
+GENEVA (Reuters) - A new body is being set up at the United Nations in Geneva to prepare prosecutions of war crimes committed in Syria, U.N. officials and diplomats said on Thursday.

 The General Assembly voted to establish the mechanism in December and U.N.
 Secretary-General Antonio Guterres is due to name a judge or prosecutor as its head this month.